Constitution of Tunisia

 Following the revolution and months of protests, a Constituent Assembly was elected to draft a new constitution, the Tunisian Constitution of 2014 which was adopted on 26 January 2014.

 In September 2021, President Kaïs Saïed announced an upcoming reform of the 2014 Constitution.
-It's acted by the Presidential Decree n° 2021-117 of 22 September 2021.
-On 25 May 2022, he issued a decree for change of constitution by July 25.
-A constitutional referendum was scheduled for 25 July 2022.
-The opposition called for a boycott, and after the referendum results indicated that 90% of small 30% turnout supported Saied, he promised that Tunisia will enter the new phase after he got the unlimited power.
+A constitutional referendum was scheduled for July 2022.
+The opposition called for a boycott, and the referendum saw 95% vote in favor on 30% turnout.

+History

 Constitutions preceding the creation of the Tunisian state

 The territory of modern-day Tunisia knew its first form of political organization with the constitution of ancient Carthage.
 Its text was extensively referred to by Aristotle in his work, Politics.
 In this, Aristotle speaks highly of the Carthaginian constitution and describes it as a model of a balanced constitution, having the best characteristics of other political regimes; It combines elements of monarchic (kings or shophets), aristocratic (senate) and democratic (people's assembly) regimes.

 Fundamental Pact of 1857

-Beginning in 1839 the Ottoman Empire introduced a number of reforms in government starting with the Hatt-ı Şerif of the Gülhane, but these were not applied in Tunisia due to the independence of the Husainid Dynasty and the conservatism of the ruling Bey, Ahmad I ibn Mustafa.
-It was the death of Ahmad I and the Batto Sfez Affair and its aftermath that allowed France and England to pressure the Bey into granting reforms.

-Samuel "Batto" Sfez was a Jewish teamster who worked for Jewish political boss Nasim Shamama.
+Beginning in 1839, the Ottoman Empire introduced a number of reforms in government starting with the Hatt-ı Şerif of the Gülhane, but these were not applied in Tunisia due to the independence of the Husainid Dynasty and the conservatism of the ruling Bey, Ahmad I ibn Mustafa.
+It was the death of Ahmad I and the Batto Sfez Affair and its aftermath that allowed France and England to pressure the Bey into granting reforms.Samuel "Batto" Sfez was a Jewish teamster who worked for Jewish political boss Nasim Shamama.
 Following a traffic accident, Sfez was involved in an altercation with a Muslim.
 His opponent subsequently brought charges against Sfez, charging him with insulting Islam, a capital offense under Maliki law.
 There were plenty of witnesses who had heard Sfez curse his opponent and his religion.
 A notary investigated and took sworn statements.
 The court considered the matter for some time, while Shamama tried to muster support from the British and French legations.
 However, Nasim Shamama had previously upset the Bey, Muhammad II ibn al-Husayn, by forcing him to deal with a case of a Muslim who had murdered a Jew, where the unpopular conclusion was the execution of the Muslim.
 As a result, Muhammad II issued the execution order the same day that the court came down with its decision of guilty, and Sfez was summarily beheaded.